 Note how 2.4GHz is just a portion of the 2GHz.
 The rest of the band, the parts up to 2.3GHz and above 2.5GHz, is used for other applications.

 Besides Wi-Fi devices, cordless phones, Bluetooth gadgets, and home appliances (like microwaves) also use this frequency.
 It's saturated.

 Available to too many applications, 2.4GHz generally suffers heavily from interferences.
 Soon after its introduction, it quickly proved unreliable and too slow for networking, especially in urban areas.
 And that has remained until today.

-With Wi-Fi 6, the 2.4GHz has become a backup band or is used for low-bandwidth applications.
+Starting with Wi-Fi 6, the 2.4GHz has become a backup band.
+It's mostly used for low-bandwidth applications.